SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 (
   (
     (
-      ("water borne" OR "waterborne" OR "water-borne" OR "water-related" OR "contagious" OR "transmissible" OR "infectious"
+      ("water borne" OR "waterborne" OR "water-borne" OR "water-related" OR "diarrhoea*" OR "diarrhea*" OR "contagious" OR "transmissible" OR "infectious"
       )
       NEAR/5